Product design for reliability

 Marking of plastic components

-Plastic components heavier than 50 g shall be legibly marked by specifying the type of polymer with the appropriate standard symbols or abbreviated terms set between the punctuation marks ‘>’ and ‘<’ as specified in available standards.
-However, certain plastic components are exempt from the marking requirements.
-You find more information about this in Annex II.
+Plastic components above 50 g shall be legibly marked: Type of polymer with appropriate standard symbols or abbreviated terms set between ‘>’ and ‘<’.

 Recyclability requirements